-Now, I’ll show you my absolute favorite email from the dozens I reviewed.
+Now, we’ll show you a great email from the dozens we’ve reviewed.

-This email includes several elements I already mentioned, but it also has the best email copy of all of the emails I reviewed.
+This email includes several elements we’ve already mentioned, but it also has the best email copy of all of the emails we’ve reviewed.

 The other amazing thing about this email is its copy.
-I like it, not just because I think it’s hilarious, but because the copy resonates with their target audience.
+It’s not only hilarious, but the copy resonates with their target audience.
 Threadless customers are into novelty clothing that’s often quirky and funny, so humor is a great way to grab their attention and keep them engaged.

 Are you thinking about getting started?
-After analyzing all of these emails, I summarized our key takeaways that you can use to implement these tactics in your own business.
+After analyzing all of these emails, we summarized our key takeaways that you can use to implement these tactics in your own business.

-If you decided to just skim over this article for best practices (I get it, we’re all in a hurry), this list includes the must-haves when writing your own abandoned-cart email:
+If you decided to just skim over this article for best practices, this list includes the must-haves when writing your own abandoned-cart email: